igat64/eslint-plugin-no-call/README.md

 # eslint-plugin-no-call

-Eslint plugin with a rule that restricts of use particular functions and/or methods to call.
+Eslint plugin with a rule that restricts the use of particular functions and/or methods to call.

 ## Installation